top of page

 As well as a professional career of over 20 years in the IT industry managing large teams spread across the Asia Pacific region, I've also had a diverse and wide-ranging list of roles in Cricket.
 I believe this diversity and mix of club and representative levels of playing and coaching provides a strong basis to pass on my knowledge and help athletes become the best they can be.

-Current Head Coach Australian Cricket Team for Players with an Intellectual Disability
+Head Coach Australian Cricket Team for Players with an Intellectual Disability (2016-2024)

 Director and Women's Head Coach at Southern District Cricket Club